rikeshsharma/evaluate/docs/srs.md

 ### Purpose

-Internet is a vast source of information.
-We read articles, watch online tutorial like on youtube and explore the discussions.
-However there is a no way to evaluate our understanding of the material that we went through.
-This may lead to superficial/wrong understanding of the material.
-This project aims to build a tool to assist online learning and provide several ways to test user's understanding of the study material that he studied online be it textual or videos like on youtube.
+The software aims to enhance online learning by providing a tool to evaluate users' comprehension of various materials, including articles, video tutorials, and discussion forums.
+By offering multiple methods to assess understanding, this tool helps prevent superficial or incorrect interpretations of the content studied online.

 ### Document Convention